wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/create-par.md

 ╚══════════════════════════════════════════════════════════════════════╝
 ```

-At this point we've decided on a logical contract for actors and capability providers to use for the _payments_ service.
+At this point we've decided on a logical contract for actors and capability providers to use for the Payments service.
 We created a (mostly) code-generated crate that can be declared as a dependency by both provider and actor, and we created a dummy implementation of the payments provider.

 Next we'll write an actor that communicates with any payment provider, regardless of whether it's our fake implementation or not.